truongoi/truongnguyen.io/_pages/about.md

 comments: false
 subtitle: I currently a freelancer Front‑end Engineer.
 ---
-I'm proud to be Vietnamese with all of the delicous Vietnamese foods.
+My name is Truong and I'm proud to be Vietnamese with all of the delicous Vietnamese foods.
 I graduated Computer Sciences B.S. degree at San Francisco State University in 2013 and moved to Vietnam for work and living in 2014.

 Since then, I had been working at Ogilvy Vietnam, a famous digital agency in the area, at the title of Front-end Engineer for more than 5 years before I decided to be working as a Freelancer. 🤫